-On July 12, 1996, the City of Reno, Nevada filed a complaint against the STB in the U.S. District Court for the District of Nevada, seeking a writ of mandamus directing the STB to prepare, with regard to alleged impacts of the Merger on Reno and the surrounding area, an environmental impact statement pursuant to the National Environmental Policy Act and a conformity determination pursuant to the Clean Air Act.
-The STB would also be required to order UP/SP to maintain the status quo with respect to rail operations in the Reno area pending environmental review.
-UP believes the suit is without merit because, among other things, the District Court lacks jurisdiction, mandamus is inappropriate under the circumstances, and neither an environmental impact statement nor a conformity determination is required.
-UP and SP intervened as parties and will seek the suit's dismissal.
-UP anticipates that the STB will also seek dismissal of the suit.
+As previously reported in the Corporation's 10-Q Report for the quarterly period ended June 30, 1996, the City of Reno, Nevada (the "City"), filed a complaint on July 12, 1996 in the U.S. District Court for the District of Nevada seeking a writ of mandamus directing the STB to prepare, with regard to the alleged impacts of the merger on Reno and the surrounding area, an environmental impact statement pursuant to the National Environmental Policy Act and a conformity determination pursuant to the Clean Air Act.
+The District Court dismissed the complaint for lack of jurisdiction and denied the City's petition to transfer the suit to the U.S. Court of Appeals for the Ninth Circuit.
+The City is seeking reconsideration of its motion to transfer.